I'll tell you, there's some strange-looking people out there, folks.

 And this was by design, folks.

-IRS, all that stuff, and it was real.
+IRS, all that stuff.

-But amnesty is what they really were.
+But amnesty is what they really want.

-You get all that.
+You get all that?

 And we will be back.